remla25-team1/model-training/README.md

 **3) Move credentials**

-Move it into .dvc/tmp of this repository.
+Move it into .dvc/tmp of this repository, if the tmp map doesn't exist yet create it.
 This will not be saved into github, because it is part of the .gitignore.

 **4) Pull DVC**